hritsh/rcm-denial-copilot/README.md

 - [gemini api](https://developers.generativeai.google/products/gemini) for analyzing claim denials and translating medical codes
 - [react + vite + typescript](https://vitejs.dev/guide/) for the frontend
 - [shadcn/ui](https://shadcn.com/ui) with tailwind for some prebuilt react components to build the frontend quickly
+- [tanstack table](https://tanstack.com/table/v8) for building the claim data table with sorting and filtering
+- [render.com](https://render.com/) for hosting the backend api and [vercel](https://vercel.com/) for hosting the frontend app

 ## features